andrewscwei/gulp-tools/README.md

 $ gulp scripts --watch
 ```

 By default, files that were emitted as source files will be marked for watching and the task name assigned to this module will be executed whenever a file changes.
-To override this behavior see `options.watch`.
+To override this behavior see `watchOptions`.

 ## License